drewstopherlee/plex-docs/docs/plex/introduction.md

 ## How does all of this stuff work?

 I run multiple servers from my home that provides Plex, Overseerr, and all of the backend services that help everything download and process smoothly.
-If you want more information on the logistics of my setup, you can check out the (Additional Info (for nerds) page)[/info-for-nerds]
+If you want more information on the logistics of my setup, you can check out the [Additional Info (for nerds) page](/info-for-nerds)